 1. Designate one room that will be the focus of heating and cooling.
 Set up fans or space heaters to make sure everyone is comfortable.

 2. Adjust your ceiling fans.
 In the summer, set your fan to rotate counterclockwise for a breeze effect.
 In the winter, set the fan to clockwise to keep the warm air close.

 3. Make sure to stay hydrated and eat properly.
 Your body needs to focus on staying warm – being hungry and thirsty will leave you vulnerable.

 4. If you have some warning that the power will go out, set the temperature higher in your house.
 The warmer it is to start, the longer it will take to cool.

 5. Do not leave windows and doors open longer than is necessary.
 A blast of cold air can drop temperatures by as much as 10 degrees.
 Watch kids and pets to make sure they are securely indoors when the winds are at their worst.

 6. Plan an activity to get your family’s mind off the weather.
 This could be a card game, a competition for who can tell the funniest or scariest story, or even baking to keep the house toasty.

 Visit this link to find your state representative.

 Did you know Q Link Wireless can save you at least $40 a month to put toward heating and cooling expenses?
-Sign up today for free cellphone service that includes 3 GB of data, 1000 free minutes and unlimited texting.
+Sign up today for FREE cellphone service that includes 3 Gigs of Data, plus UNLIMITED talk & text.
 You’ll never get a bill and you can put those savings toward your cozier and brighter future.
 Get connected to the rest of America by becoming a member of the Q Link family.